-Since 31 December 2020, the EU rules on roaming charges no longer apply in the UK.
+Since 31 December 2020, the EU rules on roaming charges ceased to apply in the UK.
 This means that, like other destinations, the amount your mobile provider can charge you for using your mobile phone in EU countries, Norway, Iceland or Liechtenstein is no longer capped.

-For general guidance on roaming and to help you understand the protections that remain in place we’ve put together some frequently asked questions:
+For general advice on roaming, and to help you understand the protections that are in place, we have answered some frequently-asked questions.

 Under Ofcom rules providers must publish details of their standard tariffs, including standard roaming charges, on their website.
 However, if you are having difficulty finding them or you are concerned by the costs, speak to your provider before you travel to understand the charges for the country you are visiting and any packages or discounted rates it may offer.

-Unless you have opted into a different limit, providers are required to apply a £45 a month (excluding VAT) cut-off limit on data regardless of where you travel in the world.
+Some providers may also offer data roaming limits on a voluntary basis.
+For example, providers may continue to apply a £45 a month (excluding VAT) cut-off limit on data regardless of where you travel in the world.

 To help you manage when your phone accesses data, you can turn off data roaming on your handset.